markshust/firebase-nfl-liveupdate/README.md

 # markoshust/firebase-nfl-liveupdate

-This script runs on an infinite loop and updates the Firebase `https://nfl-liveupdate.firebaseIO.com/` with the current live scores from NFL.com's official liveupdate scorestrip feed.
+This script runs an infinite loop that updates the Firebase `https://nfl-liveupdate.firebaseIO.com/` with the current live scores from NFL.com's official liveupdate scorestrip feed.

 ## Usage